Current Paolo Zannoni Research Associates

 Will Everett is finishing his bachelor degree in Mathematics and Economics at Brigham Young University.
 While at BYU, he served as a teaching assistant and research assistant to Professor Brian Boyer.
 He has worked on projects researching private equity and option pricing.
 Will is interested in understanding market tail risk and effects of central bank policy on rare event pricing.
 He is looking forward to getting exposure to new topics during his stay at Yale SOM.

-Gen has provided research assistance on the following working papers:
+Mingjun provided excellent research assistance on the following working papers:

 Current ICF Research Associates